karimarttila/javascript/webstore-demo/simple-server/README.md

 ## Visual Studio Debugger

 Visual Studio Debugger is pretty nice.
 I experimented that you can easily debug a module by adding the function you want to debug at the end of the module and start the module in debugger.
 Breakpoints etc. work as in other languages / IDEs.
 But afterall a poor substitute for a live Lisp REPL.

+I also managed to configure my [launch.json](launch.json) after some googling so that I can debug my Mocha unit tests in Visual Studio Code debugger.
+The debugger worked nicely with breakpoints and all usual debugger stuff.

 # CORS Issues